 Key tasks and responsibilities: In general, the Risk Committee

-- Reviews, with business management and the Group risk management function, the Group’s general policies and procedures and satisfies itself that effective systems of risk management are established and maintained;
+- reviews, with business management and the Group risk management function, the Group’s general policies and procedures and satisfies itself that effective systems of risk management are established and maintained; and,

-- Receives periodic reports from Group risk management function and assesses whether significant issues of a risk management and control nature are being appropriately addressed by management in a timely manner.
+- receives periodic reports from the Group risk management function and assesses whether significant issues of a risk management and control nature are being appropriately addressed by management in a timely manner.

 The Risk Committee, which meets at least four times a year, consists of the following four non-executive directors: